Each year, California Turtle and Tortoise Club Adoption Committees rescue and place hundreds of abandoned, lost,

 Please Note: At this time, CTTC is unable to assist with out-of-state requests.
 Please contact your local rescue societies, reptile and turtle/tortoise rescues, animal shelters, etc. See “Other Turtles and Tortoises” for possible additional resources.

 If you reside IN CALIFORNIA and have an animal that you need to place in a new home, or have questions about CTTC's Adoption Program, contact your local Chapter or the CTTC Adoption Committee.
+Please provide your – or the animal's – location, species, gender, age/size and number of animals in your request for assistance.

 The California Turtle and Tortoise Club's Executive Board compiles Chapter adoption statistics.
 These